iamyb/mobileunet/README.md

-# MobileUnet is a lightweight UNet implementation
+# MobileUNet is a lightweight UNet implementation

-MobileUnet is an architecture that uses depth-wise separable convolutions to build lightweight UNet, using Keras API.
-It's inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861) and the very clean [Unet Implementation](https://github.com/zhixuhao/unet).
+MobileUNet is an architecture that uses depth-wise separable convolutions to build lightweight UNet, using Keras API.
+It's inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861) and the very clean [UNet Implementation](https://github.com/zhixuhao/unet).

 ---
 ## How to use